 The health and wellness industry is growing, and fast.
 Before COVID-19 hit, health and wellness was already a top priority for consumers but has since come into a sharper focus as a result of the pandemic.
 Research from McKinsey suggests that the global wellness market is currently worth $1.5 trillion and is still growing at a rate of 5-10% per year.
 A rise in consumer interest along with purchasing power offers huge opportunities for businesses, especially since self-care is now viewed as a ‘necessity’ rather than a choice.

-Conversations on social media around the subject are experiencing exponential growth as consumers are becoming more health-conscious.
+Conversations on social media around the subject are experiencing exponential growth due to consumers becoming more health-conscious.
 When looking at raw data, ‘health’ as a keyword on social media platforms accounts for 210 million conversations.
 Out of these conversations, wellness accounts for 40% of them.
-So what conversations around health and wellness were being had on social media?
-Here are 4 of the most visible social media trends across platforms:
+So what conversations around health and wellness can we expect on social media?

 What can brands do to tap into these trends?

 There is a field of opportunities for brands and there are many ways that they can leverage off these trends.
 Examples include: